yuroller/webrtc-cppday2020/README.md

 ## Examples

-Sample code in src/examples directory is meant to be copied in webrtc/src/examples of a google webrtc source code checkout.
+Sample code in src directory is meant to be copied in webrtc/src/examples of a google webrtc source code checkout.

-cppday and cppday_snipeets targets (just those, not the whole file) inside src/BUILD.gn are to be integrated into existing webrtc/src/BUILD.gn file.
+cppday and cppday_snippets targets (just those, not the whole file) inside src/BUILD.gn are to be integrated into existing webrtc/src/examples/BUILD.gn file.